GabrielTofvesson/Beethoven/README.md

 ```

 Say we would like to modify the behaviour of `addMyNumber` to print the value of `addTo` and return the value as defined
-above, except multiplied by two.
+above, except divided by two.
 Under normal conditions where the `Foo` source code could be modified, this might looks
 as follows:

 ```java